My main website: https://www.rrodmila.com/

 Here is where the comparative comes in.
 UMass also helped me discover my passion for fieldwork, and I have had the incredible fortune of working on binding and definite wh-phrases in Yalalag Zapotec.
-I have also worked on pronouns and (tensed) definite determiners in Somali with Deniz Özyıldız.
-Other things I’m currently working on include PCC effects and Agree-derived clitic ordering in Romanian, Binding in Vietnamese with Thuy Bui, and fake indexicals and their agreement patterns in Farsi with Zahra Mirrazi.
+I have also worked on pronouns and (tensed) definite determiners in Somali with Deniz Özyıldız and Binding in Vietnamese with Thuy Bui.
+Other things I’m currently working on include Binding Theory and reference more broadly, PCC effects and Agree-derived clitic ordering in Romanian, and fake indexicals and their agreement patterns in Farsi with Zahra Mirrazi.

 I am also very passionate about teaching linguistics.
 So much so, in fact, that I’ve developed materials for various courses I taught as a main instructor at UMass.
 If you’d like to peruse the course materials I designed for Introduction to Linguistics and Introduction to Syntax, you may find them here.
 I’ve also developed materials to help students better understand Government & Binding.
 Feel free to e-mail me if you’d like to have a look at those, too.